Mercedes-Benz O405: O405 Mark II

-Low-Floor Version: O405N
+Low-floor version: O405N

-The low-floor version of the regular O405 was known as the O405N (or O405GN for the 3-axle articulated version) was released in September 1989, later a further developed version was also built, it was known as the O405N²/O405N2 (or O405GN²/O405GN2 for the 3-axle articulated version).
+The low-floor version of the regular O405, known as the O405N (or O405GN for the 3-axle articulated version), was released in September 1989, later a further developed version was also built, it was known as the O405N²/O405N2 (or O405GN²/O405GN2 for the 3-axle articulated version).
 The O405(G)N do not have steps at the entrances and exits, but the seats are mounted on "platforms".
 The GN2 type addressed this problem.
 These buses are usually fitted with ZF transmissions, but some are fitted with Voith examples.
 It has a boxy roof dome (slightly arched) similar to the MAN NL202 and the MAN NL262 with a double-curvature windscreen with a separately mounted destination display just that it has a full low floor layout with seats mounted on platforms.

-Low-Entry Version: O405NH
+Low-entry version: O405NH

 The low-entry version of the O405 was called the O405NH chassis which was produced by EvoBus for the Australian market.
 Much of its popularity with government and private operators alike can be attributed to the popularity of the Mercedes-Benz O405 MkII chassis that it replaced.

 The chassis was derived from a combination of the rear modules of an O405 MkII chassis and the front modules of an O405N²/O405GN² chassis.
 Because of the difference in height between the front and rear modules of the chassis, there are one or more steps leading up from behind the centre door position to a standard O405 floorline.
-Because the chassis has a horizontally-mounted engine, there's no room for a rear door.
+Because the chassis has a horizontally mounted engine, there's no room for a rear door.
 This low-entry concept has become very popular in Europe – many integral products using this concept have been released such as the Mercedes-Benz Citaro LE.

-Suburban Version: O407
+Suburban version: O407

 The suburban version was called O407 (or O407G/O405GÜ for the 3-axle articulated version), It had a single door at the front and a pair in the middle, with all of the seats facing towards the front of the bus.
-It featured a Mercedes Benz OM447h naturally aspirated engine with output 177 kW and 6-speed manual Mercedes-Benz gearbox.
+It featured a Mercedes-Benz OM447h naturally aspirated engine with output 177 kW and 6-speed manual Mercedes-Benz gearbox.